Rishabh3010/DecentralizedVideoStreaming/README.md

 <!-- ABOUT THE PROJECT -->

-It is a deentralized Video Streaming Platform built on top of Etherium Blockchain, that allows users to create, share and watch videos, without worrying about their privacy.
+It is a decntralized Video Streaming Platform built on top of Etherium Blockchain, that allows users to create, share and watch videos, without worrying about their privacy.

 ### Built With